Christmas was not created as a pagan holiday.

 The True History of Christmas: Origins, Meaning, and Why It Is Celebrated on December 25

 Christmas is one of the most widely celebrated holidays in the world, observed by billions of people across different cultures and nations.
 While many associate Christmas with gifts, family gatherings, and festive decorations, its roots are deeply grounded in Christian history and theology.
-This article explores the true history of Christmas, the origin of its name, why it is celebrated on December 25, and how cultural influences shaped its celebration over time.
+Here we will explore the true history of Christmas, the origin of its name, why it is celebrated on December 25, and how cultural influences shaped its celebration over time.

 What Does the Word “Christmas” Mean?

 The word Christmas comes from the Old English term Crīstesmæsse, which means “Christ’s Mass.”
-A Mass is a Christian worship service—particularly in Catholic, Anglican, and Orthodox traditions—where believers gather to pray, read Scripture, and celebrate the Eucharist (Holy Communion) in remembrance of Jesus Christ.
+A Mass is a Christian worship service—particularly in Catholic, Anglican, and Orthodox traditions—where believers gather to pray, read Scripture, and celebrate the Eucharist (Holy Communion) in remembrance of the death of Jesus Christ.

 A popular tradition in many Christian churches is the Midnight Mass held on Christmas Eve.
 While this practice is ancient, it is important to clarify a common misunderstanding: